+Individuals who choose to enroll in and meet the eligibility requirements for Money Follows the Person Demonstration (MFPD) must be designated in the Service Authorization System Online (SASO) using the following procedures:

+Enrollment Record — Enrolled From Field: Choose "12-Rider 37/28 (FAC to COMM)."

+Service Authorizations:

+Force Box — Check the Force box for each service authorization.

+Fund Type — Choose "19MFP-Money Follows the Person."
+This code applies only to MFPD recipients.

+Force Comment — Enter "MFP Demonstration Member" and select "Force."

+Fund Type "19MFP-Money Follows the Person" must be selected for the first individual service plan (ISP) period of participation in MFPD.
+This fund type is removed after the MFPD period is over or if the member withdraws from MFPD.
+If a member enters a nursing facility (NF) and then re-enters the community setting before the MFPD ISP period is over, the MFPD entitlement period resumes until the end of the ISP or the month of a new ISP period if the 365-day period extends beyond the current ISP period.

+The Program Support Unit (PSU) must maintain a list of MFPD participants.
+This list must contain the participant's:

+name;

+Medicaid identification (ID) number; and

+ISP start date.

+The member may withdraw from MFPD at any time by completing Form 3632, Withdrawal Confirmation, and sending it to PSU staff.
+Although MFPD eligibility may end, the member continues to receive the STAR+PLUS HCBS program if all eligibility criteria are met.

-Time spent in an institutional setting does not count toward the 365-day period; therefore, tracking is required to ensure Money Follows the Person Demonstration (MFPD) members receive the full 365-day entitlement period.
-The entitlement period begins the date the member who agrees to participate in the demonstration is enrolled in the STAR+PLUS Home and Community Based Services (HCBS) program.
+Time spent in an institutional setting does not count toward the 365-day period; therefore, tracking is required to ensure MFPD members receive the full 365-day entitlement period.
+The entitlement period begins the date the member who agrees to participate in the demonstration is enrolled in the STAR+PLUS HCBS program.

-In order to assure that the member has been put on the Service Authorization System as an MFPD applicant, Program Support Unit (PSU) staff must notify the managed care organization (MCO) via Form H2067-MC, Managed Care Programs Communication, in the MCO's XXXSPW folder using the most appropriate naming convention, that Fund Code 19MFP has been entered.
+In order to assure that the member has been put in the SASO as an MFPD applicant, Program Support Unit (PSU) staff must notify the managed care organization (MCO) via Form H2067-MC, Managed Care Programs Communication, in the MCO's XXXSPW folder using the most appropriate naming convention, that Fund Code 19MFP has been entered.

 Example: The applicant chooses to participate in MFPD and is enrolled in the STAR+PLUS HCBS program effective June 1.
 If there are no institutional stays during the initial individual service plan (ISP) period, the MFPD period ends on May 31.
 If the MFPD member is institutionalized for 10 days in April, the MFPD period is extended to June 10, following the ISP end date of May.
 If the MFPD member is authorized for a new MFPD service during the initial ISP period, the 365-day period would still end on May 31, if there were no institutional stays.

 Tracking is required to ensure MFPD members receive the full 365-day entitlement period unless the member withdraws from MFPD.
-The MCO is responsible for tracking the MFPD entitlement period because PSU staff have no way of knowing when STAR+PLUS HCBS program members are admitted and released from nursing facilities.
+The MCO is responsible for tracking the MFPD entitlement period because PSU staff have no way of knowing when STAR+PLUS HCBS program members are admitted and released from NFs.
 Once the 365-day period has passed, the MCO is responsible for posting Form H2067-MC, to TxMedCentral to inform PSU staff of the date the member's entitlement period ended.
 Once received, this information must be forwarded to the regional MFPD reporting coordinator within two business days.

 It is essential that complete and accurate records are maintained because MFPD tracking is subject to audit by the Centers for Medicare and Medicaid Services.
 Staff must follow policy in Section 6412, Maintenance Requirements for Member Information and Forms, which requires a daily backup of TxMedCentral files to compact disk.